Exterior Electrical Power Distribution: 4 PDH

 CERTIFICATE OF COMPLETION

-You will be able to immediately print a certificate of completion after passing a twenty (20) question multiple-choice quiz.
+You will be able to immediately print a certificate of completion after passing a 20 question multiple-choice quiz.
 The quiz can be retaken unlimited times until a passing grade of 70% or better is earned.
-This course satisfies five (5) professional development hours (PDH) of continuing education.
+This course satisfies three (3) hours of professional development (PDH).

-Preview CourseClick “Preview Course” to View Prior to PurchaseClick “Add to Cart” to Purchase and Access QuizLightning Protection Design and Standards: 5 PDH
+Preview CourseClick “Preview Course” to view prior to purchaseClick “Add to Cart” to purchaseCircuit Protection Devices: 1 PDH

 This course teaches the following specific knowledge and skills: